redsquirrel/internship_application/README.md

 * Complete the challenge
 * When finished, submit a pull request against this repository.

-**Note:** We understand that there can be various reasons you might not be comfortably publicly submitting your code.
+**Note:** We understand that there can be various reasons you might not be comfortable publicly submitting your code.
 If you have concerns, please email [corey.haines@wearehearken.com](mailto:corey.haines@wearehearken.com), and we will find an alternate method.
 Submitting your application in private will IN NO WAY affect your chances.

 ## Application requirements